-Come try Tenderfoot Camp for up to 15% off full price!
+Come try Tenderfoot Camp for 10% off full price!

 Step 1.
 Research